Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       ![Prototype for mobile version](/img/620-prototypes-2.jpg "Prototype for mobile version")

-      Switching between a configurator view, and a product view lead me to use modal overlays.
+      Switching between a configurator view, and a product view was a step in the right direction, but it still required the colour choice to be in an awkward dropdown list.

       ![Mockup of modal design for mobile devices](/img/620-prototype.gif "Mockup of modal design for mobile devices")

-      Scrolling up and down is much higher effort than tapping a button, this seemed to be a good compromise.
+      Splitting out the options into their own modal overlay was the best solution.

-      * All customisation options are shown to the user
+      * All customisation options are shown to the user.

-      * The additional space using a fullscreen overlay could be used to include product photography
+      * The additional space using a fullscreen overlay could be used to include product photography.

       * Providing this close up photography when selecting colour, would provide the user with much better material and texture information on the product.

       * The modal buttons followed existing visual language used elsewhere on the site.

+      * Keeping the seat picker separate encouraged it to be used last, after other options had been explored.

       ![Mockup of desktop modal design](/img/intermediate-prototype-desktop.jpg "Mockup of desktop modal design")